 To compute the value of PageRankScore for a bug, we also build a call graph connecting all methods in the code base.
 We then identify faulty methods that contain the faulty lines.
 We then compute the PageRank of all faulty methods.
-The PageRankScore value would be the summation of all these PageRank scores.
+The PageRankScore value would be the maximum of all thse PageRankScore value would be the maximum of all the PageRank scores.
 In the PageRank score computation, the number of iterations depends on the termination condition.
 This condition is fulfilled if the total number of iterations is equal to or greater than maximum iterations allowed or the difference between old and new scores in one iteration is less than a tolerance.